focs-lab/rapid/ASPLOS20-README.md

 The file `velodrome.txt` contains the actual output.
 An example is below:
 ```
-2
 Analysis complete
+Number of events analyzed = 6176
 Atomicity violation detected.
-Number of events analyzed = 6176
 Number of transactions remaining = 5
 Time for full analysis = 61 milliseconds
 ```
-The last four lines are the most important lines.
+The second line indicates that before the analyses finished, the first 6176 events in the trace were analyzed by Velodrome.
+The third line denotes that an atomicity violation was reported by Velodrome.
+In examples when no violation is reported, this line would be `No atomicity violation detected.` The fourth line indicates the total number of events analyzed before the violation was reported (or all events if no violation was reported).
 The last line reports the total time taken.
-The 2nd last line denotes the number of transactions remaining in the transaction graph of Velodrome's analysis at the time the analysis ended.
-The 3rd last line denotes that a violation is found.
-If there is no violation, it says `No atomicity violation detected.`.
-The 4th last line indicates the total number of events analyzed before the violation was reported (or all events if no violation was reported).
-The other lines are for debugging purposes.

 The file `velodrome.tim` reports the time taken.